How to Cite a Book in APA Format

 Example of a reference list entry with a title and a subtitle entered in italics and sentence case.Figure TS-1.
 APA Formatted Title and Subtitle in a Reference List

-Title with Edition Number
+Title and Edition

 Format the title section of the reference entry as follows: